 About Phoebe

-Phoebe is a female Poodle almost 6 years old.
+Phoebe is a female Poodle about 6 years old.
 Carefully selected as a great representative of her breed, Meagan decided to make her part of their program.
 Meagan has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Poodle